Study setup overview

 Atlas and brain regions

-Atlases are interchangeable within the same animal and anatomical target, such as mouse brain, but they do not all support the same regions.
-The Kim Unified Mouse Brain Atlas has more subregions than the Allen Mouse Brain Atlas, and some Kim regions are not available in Allen.
+Atlases do not all support the same regions.
+For example, the Kim Unified Mouse Brain Atlas has more mouse brain subregions than the Allen Mouse Brain Atlas, while the Allen Mouse Spinal Cord Atlas provides spinal cord regions instead of brain regions.

 To avoid rework, configure Study setup in this order: